What We’re Doing

 The OHS continues to operate as an essential service in Ottawa, helping the animals when they’re most vulnerable.
 As a result of the COVID-19 public health crisis, the OHS has implemented its emergency plan and has taken a number of important steps to make sure we’re able to continue providing our essential services and care for Ottawa’s animals in need.

 - Enhanced cleaning measures and physical barriers have been implemented onsite to prevent the spread of germs.

-- The intake of animals is being prioritized based on need.
+- The intake of animals is being prioritized based on need and their owner’s ability to care for them.

 - The number of animals placed in foster care has been increased.
 If you would like to learn about becoming a foster volunteer, visit ottawahumane.ca/foster.

 - If you believe your lost pet may be at the OHS, or to bring in an animal, contact us first at 613-725-3166, ext.
 221 to book an appointment.

 - All on- and off-site programming and events have been suspended.
 This includes:

 - Brightening Lives Animal Visits;